-The CJCCL will publish at least one volume per year, typically in the fall.
-Each annual volume will focus on a particular theme or area of law.
+The CJCCL aims to publish a volume every summer, focused on a particular theme or area of law.

-It is not an absolute pre-requisite that every piece take a comparative approach.
-The CJCCL will consider pieces of exceptional quality that are not comparative, including scholarship that employs a diverse range of methodologies and approaches, such as theoretical, socio-legal, or empirical research.
+We consider pieces of exceptional quality that are not comparative, and are receptive to a range of methods and approaches — theoretical, socio-legal, and empirical.
 However, we strongly encourage authors to incorporate a comparative aspect in their submissions.

 The CJCCL does not consider manuscripts that are simultaneously under consideration for publication elsewhere.

 Articles should be between 8000 and 15000 words in length.

 Case Comments should be between 3000 and 6000 words in length.